Gaithersburg Commercial Backflow Prevention

 What Causes Backflow?

 Backflow isn’t common, but it still occurs more often than people think.
 What causes it is either an increase in pressure on the wastewater side or a drop in pressure on the supply side.
-The second scenario is more frequent, and there are a number of reasons for it to happen:

 - A broken water main

 - Work on a property’s plumbing that requires draining down the entire property

 - A widespread power outage

 - Firefighters placing a large demand on the local water supply to put out a fire

 - A new piece of water-using equipment

 Dependable Service Protecting Your Business

 According to Maryland Law, only a licensed Backflow Tester is permitted to service backflow preventers.
 A Tester must be at minimum a Journeyman Plumber who has completed a State of Maryland-sanctioned 40-hour certification course for Cross-Connection Technicians and then undergoes recertification every three years.